leorickli/bike-company-hadoop/README.md

 - **-n <user>@<cluster>**: This part specifies the username and cluster information.
 Replace <user> with your Hive username, and <cluster> with the name of your Hive cluster or instance.
 - **-d org.apache.hive.jdbc.HiveDriver**: This part specifies the JDBC driver class to use, which is the correct driver for Hive.

-We now create a database inside and check for its existance:
+We now create a database inside and check for its existence:

 ```
 CREATE DATABASE IF NOT EXISTS <your_database_name>;